voBits/tob/README.md

 voBits is an Ethereum Token Decentralized exchange community with ERC20/233 support, and including new tokens from airdrops/bounties/ICOs with liquidity support from its community via mining.

-The purpose of voBits is to have a community driven token ecosystem that is self funded by its community, upholding the dreams of its founders and be a community home to all ETHEREUM BASED TOKEN that have potential with potentails to add value to the human race.
-It is agaisnt scam since because it is backed in GitHub (no domain spoofing).
+The purpose of voBits is to have a community driven token ecosystem that is self funded by its community, upholding the dreams of its founders and be a community home to all ETHEREUM BASED TOKEN that have potential with potentials to add value to the human race.
+It is against scam since because it is backed in GitHub (no domain spoofing).

 # How does voBits Work?